How to Get More Accounting Clients With Crypto in Canada

 Learn by doing

 Even though it isn’t essential to get involved in trading crypto, it can help you get a feel for the industry and how it works.
-Your best bet is to buy and sell on one of Canada’s most popular exchanges, such as Wealthsimple, Newton, Shakepay, CoinSmart or Bitbuy.
+Your best bet is to buy and sell on one of Canada’s most popular exchanges, such as Wealthsimple, Newton, Shakepay, CoinSmart, or Bitbuy.

-It’s worth noting that the crypto market has come a long way in the last couple of years, and trading tokens is no longer the only process you should be familiar with.
+It’s worth noting that the crypto market has come a long way in the last couple of years, and trading tokens are no longer the only process you should be familiar with.
 Your clients will probably expect you to have some knowledge of Decentralized Finance (DeFi), yield farming, and staking, as these fields now play a central role in the ever-expanding crypto ecosystem.

 You certainly don’t need to start throwing around your life savings but using a few dollars to interact with the significant blockchains and DeFi services will help you get your head around the space.

 Furthermore, the rise of DeFi to a multi-billion dollar industry means that there are bound to be customers in this space looking for help with their taxes.
 If you can show that you understand DeFi from first-hand experience, they’ll be more likely to trust you with their cash.